a1v0/a1v0.de/README.md

       - Colour contrast isn't good enough in some HLJS `<code>` tags.
 This isn't great, admittedly, but I don't know if there is an HLJS colour scheme that's a11y-friendly
       - `<code>` tags with a horizontal scrollbar need to be accessible via `tabindex="0"`.
 Contentlayer doesn't give me a way to set a tab index for `<code>` tags; my only solution would be to run a script on every page to set one automatically.
 Not sure quite how to implement that in a non-clunky way
 2. Add linting to repo
-3. Add padding/margins to links in menu and footer so they're more legible on smaller screens
-4. Create Articles page to show list of all content
+3. Create Articles page to show list of all content
     - Could also make a page for various categories, e.g. UPS, ServiceNow etc.
-5. Find a way to do breadcrumbs with static content
+4. Find a way to do breadcrumbs with static content
-6. Attempt to use content tags.
+5. Attempt to use content tags.
 The below proposal might not be the optimal way of doing it, but it's A way...
     - Create new property at the top of every article
     - If Contentlayer allows, make it an array or CSV of tags
     - Failing all that, consider instead categorising content into topics by splitting content into folders